gokulp01/cosmorepophilia/README.md

 Contributions to the repository is most welcome.
 (Contributions will be accepted only after the results are declared)

-Update: We have been selected as a Global Nominee and also won the People's Choice Award!!!
+## Update: We have been selected as a Global Nominee and also won the People's Choice Award :shipit:

 # Contributing